 Day 14: I just got back from my book club, so right now I am very thankful for books.
 Reading is my favorite past-time, and I love reading almost any genre.
 Many people read for entertainment, and although I find it entertaining, I read to learn.
 Reading teaches me about other people and about myself.
 Reading allows me to live endless lives and experience things I would never be able to in real life.
 It also makes me think about things in new ways, examining things with a different perspective.
 Books make me smarter.
 Smarter is good.

-Day 15: 25 years ago today, God gave me this wonderful baby boy.
-I am thankful for my son Daniel.
+Day 15: I am thankful for my son Daniel.
 He is a sweet, compassionate, generous, and loving man.
 He is a good husband and father.
 I am so proud of him.
-Right now his wife may be going into labor way too early.
-His little boy, Levi, is not supposed to come until February.
-Please, God, keep Levi where he belongs as long as possible.
-Keep Morgan safe as well.

 Day 16: There’s a lot to be thankful for today.
 Obviously today I am thankful that my grandson Levi was successfully delivered and was able to breathe and even cry yesterday afternoon.
 He is so precious, beautiful, and amazing.
-Looking at him, it is impossible to deny the miracle of creation.
-I am thankful for modern medical advances as well.
-When I was having children, little guys like Levi did not have much of a chance being born this early, but I have the utmost confidence in his future.
-I am thankful for my daughter-in-law.
-She is a warrior-mom!
-Her attitude and faith and love for Levi were indefatigable.
-And again for my son who is the epitome of love and responsibility personified.
-I am thankful to God for all this, but also for waking me up to life again, and showing me it’s okay to hope and feel and love even if I can be hurt because sometimes things work out, and these joys keeps us from being destroyed by the things that don’t.
+I am thankful for modern medical advances.
+I am thankful for waking up to life again, knowing it’s okay to hope and feel and love even if I can be hurt because sometimes things work out, and these joys keeps us from being destroyed by the things that don’t.

 Day 17: Today I am thankful I have a job where I get to talk about what I love–reading and writing!
 I am also thankful that I get 14 weeks a year off, plus snow days!
 I am thankful that I get to work with teenagers.
 I love my students.